pengfei99/doc_center/docs/LLMs/stage_david/Models_candidate_selection.md

 `The cons` (RAM Bloat): The entire 35B model must still reside in your system RAM.
 While it speeds up token output, it demands a massive RAM footprint, limiting how much room you have left for large context windows or concurrent user slots.

+> With MoE model, the active parameters will be max parameters to be loaded to the memory.

 ### Reasoning (Chain-of-Thought) Architecture

 Models like `DeepSeek-R1` or `Phi-4-mini` are trained to generate an internal "thinking" process before writing an